Matt-Cowsert/FOCUS_Spec/specification/datasets/cost_and_usage/columns/chargeclass.md

 Charge Class indicates whether the [*row*](#glossary:row) represents a correction to a previously invoiced [*billing period*](#glossary:billing-period).
 Charge Class is commonly used to differentiate [*corrections](#glossary:correction) from regularly incurred [*charges*](#glossary:charge).

+## Requirements

-The ChargeClass column adheres to the following requirements:
+ChargeClass adheres to the following requirements:

 * ChargeClass MUST be present in a Cost and Usage [*FOCUS dataset*](#glossary:FOCUS-dataset).
 * ChargeClass MUST be of type String.